 vii.
 Whether the applicant or Stakeholder has been served with a complaint or other notice filed by any public body regarding payment of any tax required under federal, state, or local law that has been delinquent for one (1) or more years;

 viii.
-Whether the applicant or Stakeholder has a history of non-compliance with any regulatory requirements in this state or any other jurisdiction; and
+Whether the applicant or Stakeholder has a history of non-compliance with any regulatory requirements in this state or any other jurisdiction;

+ix.
+The impact that the establishment will have on surrounding area; and

+x.
+Whether the applicant's site plan, floor plan, security plan, sanitation plan, and advertisement plan, adequately protect and promote the health, safety, well-being, and interests of the community.

 B. The Village Council shall assess each application under the aforementioned categories and may issue a conditional license to the applicant if an applicant has satisfactorily met all requirements.
 An initial bidding period following the effective date of this ordinance shall be set by the Village Council by resolution.
 The Village Council shall review each conditionally authorized applicant who applies during the initial bidding period, before granting a conditional license.
 Following the close of the initial bidding period, the Village Council shall review each applicant as they receive conditional authorization.
 To the extent that multiple conditionally authorized applicants are pending at the same time, the Village Council shall use reasonable efforts to review the applications simultaneously.